What is the name of the form of government? Form of government

 – the president has the sole right to dismiss the government;

-parliamentary republics(Italy, Germany, Finland, Turkey, Hungary, India, etc.) are characterized by a strong legislative power (concentration of the greatest powers in the parliament) and subordination to the executive power.
-As a rule, in a parliamentary republic, the president does not have the right to veto laws, the right to hold a referendum, or to introduce a state of emergency.
+Parliamentary republics(Italy, Germany, Finland, Turkey, Hungary, India, etc.) are characterized by a strong legislative branch (the concentration of the greatest powers in the parliament) and subordination of the executive branch to it.
+As a rule, in a parliamentary republic the president does not have the right to veto laws, hold a referendum, or declare a state of emergency.

 Signs of a parliamentary republic:

-- the president is elected from among the members of parliament or by a special parliamentary commission, as in Germany, for example;
+– the president is elected from among members of parliament or by a special parliamentary commission, as in Germany;

 – the government is formed from members of parliament and is headed by the leader of the party of the parliamentary majority;

-- the government is responsible to parliament and acts during the term of parliament;
+– the government is responsible to parliament and acts during the term of office of parliament;

-- in the event of a declaration of “no confidence in the government” by the parliament, the president is obliged to decide on the resignation of the government;
+– in the event of a declaration of “no confidence in the government” by parliament, the president is obliged to make a decision on the resignation of the government;

 The legal literature notes both the advantages and disadvantages of both types of republics.
 The advantages of a presidential republic usually include its stability and greater efficiency, since the president, having broad powers, largely determines the policy of the state, and managerial influence is more targeted, since it comes from the center.
 The main disadvantage of such a republic is excessive concentration power is in the hands of one person - the president, and hence the possibility of its abuse, which can lead to a cult of personality and the transformation of the republic into a super-presidential one, when representative bodies practically lose their significance.

-A parliamentary republic is considered more democratic, since the government is formed by a collegial body - parliament, and not by one person, as in a presidential republic, therefore there are no objective prerequisites for the concentration of power in one hand.
-The main disadvantage of a parliamentary republic is that with a multi-party system and government appointments, frequent government crises are possible.
+A parliamentary republic is considered more democratic, since the government is formed by a collegial body - the parliament, and not by one person, as in a presidential republic, therefore there are no objective prerequisites for the concentration of power in one hand.
+The main disadvantage of a parliamentary republic is that with a multi-party system and the procedure for appointing government, frequent government crises are possible.

-Some states use a form of government in the form mixed republic with elements of presidential and parliamentary republics.
-Such a republic is distinguished by the fact that, along with a strong president, who can simultaneously be the head of government, the parliament also participates in the formation of the government, for example, approves the candidacies of ministers presented by the president.
-At the same time, the government is responsible both to the president and to the parliament.
+Some states use the form of government in the form mixed republic with elements of presidential and parliamentary republics.
+Such a republic is distinguished by the fact that, along with a strong president, who can also be the head of the government, the parliament also participates in the formation of the government, for example, it approves ministerial candidates nominated by the president.
+At the same time, the government is responsible both to the president and to parliament.

 What else to read